Evengard/wp-oauth-client/readme.txt

 3. Activate the plugin

 = From WordPress.org =
-1. Download WordPress OAuth Login (OAuth Client).
+1. Download WordPress OAuth Single Sign On (OAuth Client).
 2. Unzip and upload the `miniorange-oauth-login` directory to your `/wp-content/plugins/` directory.
 3. Activate miniOrange OAuth from your Plugins page.